 The P2PP version 3 Tool - Installation

-In principle, P2PP 3.4.0 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.7.0.
+In principle, P2PP 3.4.2 will work within any Java Virtual Machine which supports the Java Runtime Environment (JRE) 1.7.0 or a higher version.
 It should thus work on a variety of Unix platforms and Linux distributions, as well as MacOS X 10.7.3 and higher.

 Note: the installation kit which we provide does not allow to run the tool under Windows.